All VCKC Hosted Events

 2. Guest canoes will register using option 2.
 This stream will go to a lottery on March 5th, 2025.
 Two spare captains will also be pulled.
 No money will be charged until you have been selected.
 Once a captain is selected they are guaranteed space for their 5 remaining crew.
 Cost- $2400 per canoe with a non-refundable deposit of $200.00 after selection.
 The remainder will be due in June.
 Maximum of 6 crew in each canoe.

 3. Individuals hoping to join a crew may sign up using option 3.
 This is a no cost option until you join a crew.
 There is no lottery for this stream.
-It will remain open after March 1st, 2025.
+Do not purchase a CVBS membership number until you have been selected by a crew.
+Due to large registration numbers this stream has now been closed to registration.

 The current route is